Where to Eat the Best Tapas in Malaga

 They have great sangría here, the plates come quickly, and you end up ordering "just one more" half a dozen times.

-And while the tapas are what keep us coming back, we’d be lying if we didn’t mention the joy of a slow breakfast here too, coffee, toast, and sunshine, with the buzz of the plaza all around.
+The tapas are what keep me coming back, but I'd be lying if I didn't mention the joy of a slow breakfast here too.
+Coffee, toast, and sunshine, with the buzz of the plaza all around.

 Mesón Ibérico